National Library of Australia Fellowships | National Library of Australia (NLA)

 • a CV (maximum two A4 pages)

 • proposed start and end dates for your research at the National Library.
-Residencies may be scheduled between 13 January 2025 and 12 December 2025.
-Dates are indicative only and will be negotiated and confirmed with successful applicants.
+Residencies may be scheduled between 19 January 2026 and 10 December 2027.
+The duration and timing of your residency will be determined by you, based on your research plans and the Fellowship funding offered.
+Final dates will be negotiated and confirmed with successful applicants

-• contact details of referees preferably those that can speak to your area of research or creative practice and put the proposed project into context.
+• contact details of referees, who can speak to your area of research and put the proposed project into context.
 Applicants are responsible for providing a copy of their application to their referees.
 These can be downloaded or printed from SmartyGrants.
-Referees will be contacted by the Library after applications have been shortlisted.
+Referees of shortlisted applicants will be contacted directly by the Library

-In your application, you should demonstrate awareness of Indigenous cultural and intellectual property and protocols.
-Information about access conditions can be found in the catalogue record, and the Ask a Librarian service can be used if further assistance is required.
+Information about access conditions, including ICIP, can be found in the catalogue record, and the Ask a Librarian service can be used if further assistance is required.

-You should only provide supporting material if it’s requested in the application form and is relevant to your project.
+You should only provide the supporting material requested in the application form.

-Applications are assessed by separate sub-committees, each chaired by a member of the Library’s Fellowships Advisory Committee (FAC) and comprised of representatives from relevant academic or cultural organisations as well as a senior Library staff member.
-The FAC is comprised of the Library’s Director-General (or their delegate) and a representative from each of the:
+Applications are assessed by the National Library’s Fellowships Advisory Committee (FAC).
+The FAC is chaired by the Library’s Director-General (or their delegate) and a representative from each of the following organisations:

 • Academy of the Humanities